KIWI SPROCKET ROCKET

 The Kiwi Sprocket Rocket Club program is exclusive to riders aged 7 years and under.
 It provides young riders with their own identity and access to the other Kiwi Sprocket Rocket programs, such as the skills awards for coaching and participation.

-To join, a rider simple needs to fill in a BMX NZ membership application form (which is available from your local club) and return it, along with the membership fee and a photocopy of proof of age (e.g. birth certificate, passport), to their BMX club.
+To join, a rider simply needs to fill in an online membership application (licence) form by choosing your local BMX club including making an online payment and upload a photocopy of proof of age (e.g. birth certificate, passport).
 Provided the rider is 7 years or under, and their membership application form is accepted, they qualify as a Kiwi Sprocket Rocket member.
-You will then receive your membership card, which can be collected from your club, and a Kiwi Sprocket Rocket kit will be forwarded by BMX NZ to the address provided on your membership application form.
+You will then receive your sprocket bike number plate from your club & your club team will advise when the Kiwi Sprocket Rocket training sessions will be delivered.

 THE KIWI SPROCKET ROCKET PARTICIPATION AND SKILLS PROGRAM